danny-avila/LibreChat/docs/install/apis_and_tokens.md

 - Go to [https://console.anthropic.com/account/keys](https://console.anthropic.com/account/keys) and get your api key
 - add it to `ANTHROPIC_API_KEY=` in the `.env` file

-## Google's PaLM 2
+## Google LLMs

-To setup PaLM 2 (via Google Cloud Vertex AI API), you need to:
+To setup Google LLMs (via Google Cloud Vertex AI), you need to:

 ### Enable the Vertex AI API on Google Cloud:
   - Go to [https://console.cloud.google.com/vertex-ai](https://console.cloud.google.com/vertex-ai)